ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 -rw-------.
 1 user users 63M Dec  6  2019 2.fastq.gz
 ```

-Cram is seemlessly incorporated into samtools and so you can freely convert between formats.
+The CRAM format is seemlessly incorporated into samtools, allowing for freely converting between formats.
 In fact, [EBI stores a ton of cram files already](https://x.com/BonfieldJames/status/1182180199657607168).
 So why wouldn't we recommend CRAM upfront?
 Probably because it is a bigger lift that would involve convincing many sequencing companies to adopt it.